 5.2.
 Ecosystem-Based Disaster Risk Reduction (Eco-DRR) Approaches

-In a similar manner to the SEP, Eco-DRR is primarily an approach that emphasizes the protection and integration of natural ecosystems as disaster risk reduction measures.
+In a similar manner to the SEP, Eco-DRR is primarily an approach that emphasizes the protection and integration of natural ecosystems as disaster risk reduction measures (REFERENCE).
 Eco-DRR recognizes that healthy natural ecosystems, including nature reserves, mangrove forests or national parks are able to (1) offer protection or buffers against natural hazards such as floods or droughts as forms of ecosystem services, and (2) reducing the vulnerability of individuals to hazards by providing support for sustainable livelihoods and needs in the form of food, water or shelter (UNEP, 2015).
 Guidelines offered by the United Nations International Strategy for Disaster Reduction (UNISDR) suggest that deliberate zoning for wetlands or ecological reserves may not only contribute flood DRR, but may simultaneously offer co-benefits to meet environmental goals (Dudley et al., 2015).

 In terms of flood mitigation, protected wetlands may serve as temporary infiltration or storage regions.
 Such vegetated regions, while absorbing excess water, are able to reduce both the flow of floodwaters and the peak flood height.
 These reduce the damage to property and assets as a result of the inundation of floodwaters (Dudley et al., 2015).
 In terms of drought mitigation, protected and vegetated areas such as forests are able to ensure the stabilization of soils, thus reducing erosion (Dudley et al., 2015).